Thread control block

-Thread Control Block (TCB) is a data structure in the operating system kernel which contains thread-specific information needed to manage it.
+Thread Control Block (TCB) is a data structure in an operating system kernel that contains thread-specific information needed to manage the thread.
 The TCB is "the manifestation of a thread in an operating system."

+Each thread has a thread control block.
+An operating system keeps track of the thread control blocks in kernel memory.

 An example of information contained within a TCB is: